Chris44442/de10nano/README.md

 ```

 Copy root filesystem.
 If you need to make changes to it, now is a good time.
 You might need to adjust the folder for rootfs.tar.

-Useful changes can include setting up eth0 in /etc/network/interfaces with

 ```
 # cd to de10 directory